uranija/JustMusic/README.md

 # JustMusic
 ## Fourth project in ABND course

-The goal is to design and create the structure of a Music app which would allow a user to play audio files.
+The goal of this project was to design and create the structure of a Music app which would allow a user to play audio files.
 There are many music player apps, and they make a wide variety of design choices.
-It will be your job to decide what kind of music app your structure would turn into and build out that structure using intents.
-Will you build an app to play music from the user’s library of music?
-Will you build an app to stream random songs from a database?
-Will you build a musical suggestion engine?
-Those choices are up to you!
+I had to decide by myself on the structure of the app and and i had to build all that structure using intents.
+I decided to build ann app to play music from the user’s library of music.

 Designing an app experience to achieve a certain goal